The data and modelling objects created in this notebook can be downloaded directly to save computational time.

 In this step, we calculate predictions for the observed time period in

-shows how our prediction uncertainty changes when we include the
+these together shows how our prediction uncertainty changes when we

-uncertainty in the dynamic trend component.
-A crucial detail to
+include the uncertainty in the dynamic trend component.
+A crucial detail

 dynamic process has reached stationarity and simply samples from the